Uber for “X”: How to start your business journey

 Uber for “X”: Revenue and Business model – Simply Explained

 Uber’s out-of-the-box idea, great technology base, and an excellent business model drew the attention of so many others, who started to create their own on-demand platforms, connecting buyers and sellers with online-offline integration by simply using a mobile app.
 This online-offline integration platform is known as Uber for ‘X’ model and only on this integration principle the built models became successful.
 The startups came up with innovative ideas which fulfilled the needs and demands of a particular community instantly under the blanket of their comfort zone.
-Hence, the demand of their services surged which gave them dominance in the market.
+Hence, the demand for their services surged which gave them dominance in the market.
 Below are some examples of the successful startups based on uber for ‘x’ model along with their verticals.

 Many capital firms have made the investment of more than $15 billion in across 215 startups that were based on the on-demand business models, up from $7.3 billion the former year, according to an analysis conducted by CB Insights.
 Let me share working of this business model in detail.